aXon/openhab2/README.md

 - Add [owntracks](https://owntracks.org/booklet/) through a private MQTT server for presence and automatic heating switches
 - Enhance heating mode by automatically switching the ebus controller heating mode depending on season and outside temperature
 - make presence work with heating modes

+NB: this is aimed at openHAB 2.5.x at the moment.